Search

 Access

 The procedure is performed from the back with approximately 4 cm (less than 2 inch) skin incision between the scapula and the midline.
-Underneath the skin there is a natural way between upper back muscles leading to the thoracic outlet area.
-This triangle shaped area was discovered by Dr. Aghayev in 2017.
-2 It is filled with loose fat tissue and is very easy to pass through.
+Underneath the skin there is a natural corridor between upper back muscles leading to the first rib.
+This inverted pyramidal space with triangular base was discovered by Dr. Aghayev in 2017.
+3 It is filled with loose fat tissue and is easy to pass through.
 This way surgeon can access the thoracic outlet area without sacrificing upper back muscles.
-In addition, this triangle allows excellent working corridor.
-This way structures of interest (first rib, accessory rib, brachial plexus, subclavian artery and vein) can be exposed effortlessly.
+The structures of interest like spine, first rib, accessory rib, brachial plexus, subclavian artery, vein, scalene muscles can be widely exposed.

 Bone removal